8 Tools You Must Know for Estate Planning in Singapore

 It is also possible to convert the manner of holding of the property from a joint tenancy to a tenancy-in-common, and vice versa, if you change your mind later on.

-For more information on what happens to an HDB flat when one owner passes away, see here.
+Read our other article for more information on what happens to an HDB flat when one owner passes away.

 4. Life Insurance Policies